 Good evening and welcome to another of our evening CPD sessions.
 We've been trying to set this up for ages.
-But at last, I'm actually in the studio with Kelston.
-Julie to talk about visceral issues.
+But at last, I'm actually in the studio with Kelston Chorley to talk about visceral issues.
 Now, this was prompted by a question from one of our members about how treatment is effective when a patient's had a hysterectomy.
 And at the time, I thought, well, that meant about treatment outcomes.
 But I've realised, of course, that this could also and should also include delivery of treatment to those patients.
 So we'll hear about that in a short while.
-The show is also very timely, at least I thought so because our case based discussion last week focused on a patient with chronic lymphedema.
+The show is also very timely, at least I thought so because our case-based discussion last week focused on a patient with chronic lymphedema.
 And we had all sorts of suggestions from among the 400 or so people who took part in that.
-But it does strike me that maybe a visceral practitioner such as Kelson would have a very informed view on the topic.
-So, I'll be asking coastal about that later on.
-And we'll see what he has to say.
+But it did strike me that maybe a visceral practitioner such as Kelson would have a very informed view on the topic.
+So I'll be asking Kelston about that later on and we'll see what he has to say.
 Obviously, visceral treatment has a much wider role than these matters.
 And so you know, it'd be grateful if you send in any of your own questions as soon as you have them.
-Share your experience as usual but make use of the fact that we have a real export expert at your disposal here.
+Share your experience as usual but make use of the fact that we have a real expert at your disposal here.
 Who is the expert?
-Well, Kelston qualified as an osteopath some 30 odd years ago but specialised for much if not all of his career in visceral treatment.
-He has now retired from teaching and from practice, so technically, we can't see he's an osteopath.
+Well, Kelston qualified as an osteopath some 30 odd years ago, but specialised for much, if not all of his career in visceral treatment.
+He has now retired from teaching and from practice, so technically, we can't say he's an osteopath.
 But that's his background.
-He's been on the show once before it was about eight years ago, we went down to his clinic and we talked about visceral osteopathy in general.
+He's been on the show once before, I think it was about eight years ago, we went down to his clinic, and we talked about visceral osteopathy in general.
 But it's a real treat to get him in the studio here and retired or not, he's still one of the country's leading lights on this topic.
-So great to have you here.
-Kelston thank you for making the trip up here.
-Sad.
-It couldn't have been on a motorbike in better weather because then we could have had an entertaining day tomorrow.
+So great to have you here, Kelston.